umbibio/tem-seg/README.md

 - `fraction_of_empty_to_keep`: Fraction of empty masks to keep during training

 These parameters can be customized for different organelles (cell, mitochondria, nucleus).

+### Training Configuration

+The training process can be customized with the following parameters:

+- `dataset_name`: Name of the dataset to train on (corresponds to directory in `data/`)
+- `fold_n`: Current fold number for cross-validation
+- `total_folds`: Total number of folds for cross-validation
+- `shuffle_training`: Whether to shuffle the training data
+- `batch_size`: Batch size for training
+- `n_epochs_per_run`: Number of epochs per training run

 ## License